Pay for College with Scholarships

 Why should I apply for private scholarships?

-There is no limit to the amount of private scholarships you may apply to receive.
+There is no limit to the number of private scholarships you may apply to receive.
 Receiving scholarships will reduce your student loan debt and assist you with meeting your educational expenses throughout the year.

 What if my grants already cover my tuition and fees?